Data Transformations in HiveMQ Data Hub

 }

-The example function creates a new constant publish-object and fills all fields with the appropriate values.
+This first example creates a new Publish object and fills all properties with appropriate values.

 Context Object